Best Men's Hiking Shorts of 2024

 The PrAna Alameda shorts are very comfortable and have a good fit.
 They are slightly slimmer through the thighs, but the stretch supports unrestricted movement when hiking or scrambling.
 The fabric is breathable and is made from a recycled nylon stretch blend that wicks moisture and dries quickly.

-One of the major drawbacks to these shorts seems to be long-term durability.
+One of the major drawbacks of these shorts is their long-term durability.
 Many reviews have stated that the waistband is subpar quality and may start falling off after only 3-4 cycles through the washing machine.

-The shorts also only include one zipper pocket on the lower left thigh that is not big enough for a phone or wallet, which are things you definitely want to secure while hiking.
+The shorts also only include one zippered pocket on the lower left thigh, which is not big enough for a phone or wallet — things you definitely want to secure while hiking.
 I should add that the mesh-lined hand pockets are sufficiently wide and deep.

 On the plus side, these shorts do not look like technical hiking shorts, making them a perfect option for trail or casual everyday wear.